Coast FIRE Calculator - Calculate when you can stop saving and coast to financial independence

 1. Calculate your FIRE number: Divide your annual retirement expenses by your safe withdrawal rate (typically 4%)

-2. Determine your real return rate: Subtract inflation from your expected investment return
+2. Determine your real return rate: Subtract inflation from your expected investment return (use a compound interest calculator to see growth projections)

 3. Calculate years to retirement: Subtract your current age from your target retirement age